-We will be inviting all successful applicants to visit Stanford March 8-9, 2018.
+We will be inviting all successful applicants to visit Stanford in late March or early April.

 If I am not accepted, can I reapply?

 You are required to complete the online application again, which incurs an application fee.
 Your application should include a revised Statement of Purpose.
 We can reuse your transcripts, and Letters of Recommendation if you wish; however, if any changes to these documents attest to your improved suitability to the program, they should be resubmitted.
-GRE test scores are valid for 5 years and can be retrieved from a prior application.
 We are unable to access documents from other Stanford departments you have applied to previously.

 Can deferrals be granted?